 ISS Control Panel (ISS CP) applicable to all configurations.
 Control panels are implemented in accordance with the requirements of the airframe manufacturer.

-ACAS/ATC antenna, applicable to all configurations.
+Omni-directional and directional antennas, applicable to all configurations.

 These units are described in Sections 1.4.1 through 1.4.4 below.